Tuesday, March 9, 2021

 Exodus 12:42 refers to this night of the 15th of Abib as “A NIGHT TO BE MUCH OBSERVED.”

-“It is a night to be much observed unto YHWH for bringing them out from the land of Egypt: this is that night of YHWH to be observed of all the children of Israel in their generations.”
+“It is a night to be much observed unto YHWH for bringing them out from the land of Egypt: this is that night of YHWH to be observed of all the children of

 Spring Feast #3 Originally Celebrated on the 18th of Abib:

-*Note: In the year when Israel crossed the Red Sea (after a 3-day journey from Egypt), and also in the year that our Messiah died, it happened to be three days after Unleavened Bread.
+*Note: In the year when Yisrael crossed the Red Sea (after a 3-day journey from Egypt), and also in the year that our Messiah died, it happened to be three days after Unleavened Bread.
 However, First-Fruits does not always fall three days after Unleavened Bread.
 As previously explained, we are commanded to observe First-Fruits on the first day of the week following the weekly Sabbath that follows the Passover.

 They first DESCENDED into the depths of the sea, and then they ASCENDED as they reached the other side to victory and life.